 Beneath the flame-resistant wool cover, the latex layer provides 5-area zonal support where you have firmer support for your lower back (lumbar) area of your spine and more comfort at your shoulder and hips.

 Editor’s Notes: The Zenhaven mattress is another excellent mattress for scoliosis sufferers.
 It will particularly suit you if you like latex mattresses and like a bit of spring to your mattress which memory foam mattresses do not have.
 It appears in our best mattresses for back sleepers review which is generally regarded as the best sleeping position for scoliosis.
+Check out our full Zenhaven Mattress review here.

 5. Loom and Leaf Mattress